Conte-Ecology/nasaProjections/README.md

 To run, open the `spatialReleationships.py` script and set the following variables in the "Specify inputs" section.

-- catchments - the spatial catchments layer (shapefile or geodatabase feature)
+- catchments - the filepath to the spatial catchments layer (shapefile or geodatabase feature)
-- gridPointsTable - the spatial grid table created in the previous step
+- gridPointsTable - the filepath to the spatial grid table created in the previous step
-- outputDirectory - the directory where the relationship table will be written
+- outputDirectory - the path to the directory where the relationship table will be written

-The entire script is then executed in Arc Python.
+The script is then executed in Arc Python.

 ### Output
 The `catchmentsGridTable.dbf` is ouput to the specified "outputDirectory".
 This table